LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_KokkosDense.rst

-The SUNMATRIX_KOKKOSDENSE :c:type:`SUNMatrix` implementation provides a data structure for dense and dense batched (block-diagonal) matrices using Kokkos :cite:p:`edwards2014kokkos,trott2022kokkos` and KokkosKernels :cite:p:`trott2021kokkos` to support variety backends including serial, OpenMP, CUDA, HIP, and SYCL.
+The SUNMATRIX_KOKKOSDENSE :c:type:`SUNMatrix` implementation provides a data structure for dense and dense batched (block-diagonal) matrices using Kokkos :cite:p:`edwards2014kokkos,trott2022kokkos` and KokkosKernels :cite:p:`trott2021kokkos` to support a variety of backends including serial, OpenMP, CUDA, HIP, and SYCL.
 Since Kokkos is a modern C++ library, the module is also written in modern C++ (it requires C++14) as a header only library.
 To utilize this ``SUNMatrix`` users will need to include